What is a Parish Council?

 Tattingstone Parish Council is the first tier of a three-tier system of local government, with Babergh District Council, (in this area) and Suffolk County Council being the next two tiers, all elected by people within the region.

-Our Babergh District Councillor for Alton Ward is Jane Gould and our Suffolk Councillor is David Wood.
+Our Babergh District Councillor for Alton Ward is Daniel Potter and our Suffolk Councillor is Simon Harley

 The Council has a set of rules called Standing Orders by which the Council, its elected Members and its Officers conduct their activities.

 The Parish Council delivers a range of services at a community level and its role is to represent the local community, provide services to meet local needs and improve quality of life and community well being.